minhduc2672002/glamira_crawl_image_product/README.md

-replace urls_test to urls to scrape all data
+replace urls_test.csv to urls.csv to scrape all data